 Not surprisingly to Savers, the study concludes the following:

 “In conclusion, this is the first study showing increased intake of a selection of vegetables/herbs and fruit decreased bone formation (P1NP) and resorptive (CTX) markers (osteopenic women).
 Lowered dietary PRAL was associated with urinary calcium conservation in intervention Groups A and B compared to control diet Group C. Downward modulation of bone turnover markers suggests that the additive effect of active phytochemical agents present in the SF selection of vegetables/herbs and fruit reduces bone turnover, particularly in those women with osteopenia.”2

-This is not the first study that confirms the Save Our Bones Program protocol.
+This is not the first study that confirms the Osteoporosis Reversal Program protocol.
 An earlier meta-analysis of no fewer than 14 scientific studies all affirmed that we were on-point from the start.
 These studies prove that the typical Western diet, high in saturated fats, animal protein, and empty calories such as fast food causes excess acidity, which leads to bone loss.
 On the other hand, fruits and vegetables provide potassium bicarbonate, which neutralizes acidosis, creating an alkaline effect on the body’s pH, therefore helping to retain valuable buffering minerals in bone.3

 Connecting The Dots With Healthy Foods

 To build stronger and more resilient, fracture-resistant bones, here’s how you need to connect the dots:

 - A diet low in fruits and vegetables leads to an acid blood pH.

 - An acid pH robs essential nutrients from bone.

 - Bone density decreases, increasing the risk of osteoporosis and osteopenia.